hoidn/PtychoPINN/README.md

                         Outer offset for testing
 ```

-To reproduce some of the paper results, see the usage in scripts/.
+For examples of runs with reasonable parameters, see scripts/.

 ### Checklist
 | Status | Task |